slyncio/docker-node/README.md

 ## Minimal docker image with docker and node

-This is a minimal docker image with docker and node.
-It uses `docker:latest` as base and installs nodejs (v8.9.3) on top of it.
+This is a docker image with docker and node.
+It uses `node:8` as base and installs `docker (v17.12.0~ce)` on top of it.